Imran Khan urges government to hold talks on election date - ExBulletin

 Scolding the government for botching the economy, Khan said they had no roadmap to turn around the country’s economic situation.

-“The only plan they have is to have me declared disqualified by filing a complaint against me and other party leaders,” the PTI president said.
+“The only plan they have is to have me declared disqualified by filing charges against me and other party leaders.”

-Meanwhile, PTI, on its official Twitter account, posted a message, quoting Imran Khan saying that CM Pervez Elahi had vested him with the power to dissolve the Punjab assembly.

 Khan, who called off his long march to Islamabad last week, had announced he would quit assemblies across the country, including Khyber Pakhtunkhwa and Punjab.